 Web Services Security Training

-Web services security training teaches developers both web service security implementation and security best practices.
+Web services security training teaches developers both web service security implementation and web service security best practices.
 As part of this, developers learn how to assess the security threats to their services and counter these threats with appropriate security technologies.
 The class covers the full range of technologies you can use for securing web services, starting with security basics and TLS/SSL secure transports before moving on to the whole gamut of WS-* security standards.
 Optional modules cover specific technologies in greater depth.

 Optimum class size is 6-12 developers, though somewhat larger numbers can be accommodated with pair programming.